 It is appropriate for many health conditions, especially heart disease.
-But metabolic problems and even cancer may benefit from a healthy diet.
+A healthy diet may offer benefits for metabolic health and even reduce the risk of cancer.

 What about Benign Prostatic Hyperplasia (BPH)?
 In this article, we are digging on prostate health and its relationship with your diet.

 Our primary focus will be on how vegetables can impact on your prostate health.
 Also, you will get additional recommendations on how to reduce BPH naturally.